teamtitos/front-end-capstone/README.md

 ## Usage

-From within the client directory `npm start` runs the app in the development mode.<br />
+From within the root directory `npm start` runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Development